 If you are experiencing frequent vomiting, such as vomiting more than two times, after your concussion, you should go to the emergency room of your local hospital and get checked out.
 Vomiting after a concussion could mean that there is a bleed in the brain which is a medical emergency.
 The doctor in the Emergency Room may perform a CT scan to make sure there’s not a bleed in your brain.
 If the CT scan turns out negative, the doctor may prescribe an anti-vomiting medication such as Zofran or Phenergan.
 It is important to understand that a negative CT scan does not mean that you did not suffer a concussion—it simply means that there is not a bleed in your brain.

 The attorneys at the Greenville, South Carolina law office of David R. Price, Jr., P.A., strongly advise that you get medical treatment as soon as possible after being the victim of a concussion.
 It’s important that you receive the best care possible for your concussion or another traumatic brain injury so you can heal and get back to your life.
 In addition, if you are injured because of the negligence of another person, whether it was in a car wreck or other accident, it is important that you address your legal case as quickly as possible.
-Contact the attorneys at David R. Price, Jr., P.A., today for a free consultation.
+Contact us today to speak to the attorneys at David R. Price, Jr., P.A..